Giant thumb at La Défense

 Did you know there's a giant thumb over by La Défense?
 There's a giant thumb over by La Défense.

 The thumb was made in 1965 by a French sculptor named César Baldaccini.
 He happens to be the same guy who made this crazy centaur sculpture in the 6th arrondissement.

 La Défense is a business district on the outer edge of Paris.
-It's mostly known to tourists for its Grande Arche, a huge modern arch which is a modern version of the Arc de Triomphe (and you can clearly see the Grande Arche in the distance from the top of the Arc de Triomphe).
+It's mostly known to tourists for its Grande Arche, a huge structure which is like a modern version of the Arc de Triomphe (and you can clearly see the Grande Arche off in the distance from the top of the Arc de Triomphe).
 Here's an ancient (2008?) picture of me in front of La Grande Arch.
 The thumb would be way over to the right of here.